Buy 2, Save $50 On Men's & Women's Pants. Details

 $6 Standard Shipping—No Minimum.
 Details

-Save up to 70% when you add an extra 30% off to already reduced items at orvis.com/sale!
-Prices as marked.
+To take advantage of this offer, choose any two pairs of eligible full-price Men's or Women's pants and add them to your shopping cart.
+The price will be automatically reduced at checkout.
 Exclusions apply.
 See orvis.com/exclusions for details.
-This offer is valid for purchases online at orvis.com only.
-Not valid at Orvis retail or Orvis Outlet stores.
-Not valid on previous purchases.
+This offer is valid online at orvis.com and at participating Orvis retail stores.
+Not valid on sale items or previous purchases.
 Cannot be combined with any other promotional offer.
 No cash value.
-Offer ends February 18, 2025 at 11:59pm ET.
+Offer ends April 1, 2025 at 11:59pm ET.

 $6 Standard Shipping is valid on merchandise orders of any amount after promotions and discounts are applied.
 Shipping applies to standard shipping to a single address in the United States only.
 Not valid on oversized or special-delivery items.